lukejagodzinski/meteor-astronomy-simple-validators/README.md

-# Meteor Astronomy Simple Validators
+# Simple Validators module for Meteor Astronomy

 **Table of Contents**
 - [About](#about)